 Measuring a Used Saddle

 At TW Saddlery, we understand how important it is to find the right saddle fit for both you and your horse.
-If you are considering purchasing a used saddle, accurately measuring and evaluating the saddle is essential to ensure comfort and fit for you and your horse.
+If you are considering purchasing a used saddle, accurately measuring and evaluating the saddle is essential.

-Unfortunately, this means that questions about used saddles that were not purchased directly from TW Saddlery cannot be answered by our team.
+Unfortunately, questions about used saddles that were not purchased directly from TW Saddlery cannot be answered by our team.

-If you have purchased a saddle directly from us and need assistance, please have your purchase details ready when contacting us.
-For all other inquiries regarding used saddles, we recommend consulting a professional saddle fitter or the seller to obtain accurate information.
+If you purchased a saddle directly from us and need assistance, please have your purchase details ready when contacting us.
+For all other used saddle inquiries, we recommend consulting a professional saddle fitter or the seller.

 How to Measure a TW Saddle